 This tutorial is structured in a slightly different way to how you would actually go about building a chatbot.
 Usually you would add all the required features each time you add a new conversation step.

 However, in order to make things simpler and easier to understand, the tutorial is divided in a number of chapters where each introduces a new concept and expands on the existing chatbot project.

 It is important that you type each piece of code yourself and don't copy and paste solutions unless you are really stuck.

 Typing will help you get used to the process, syntax and the structure of the project.
 While copy and paste is good to see how something works, before you forget it all.
 So, if you want to really learn: type, type, type it all.

-Even as you progress through the tutorial and feel like you have already completed a similar task and that you can just copy & paste and tweak what needs changing, even (or especially) then try to go through the process and build each piece of the chatbot.
+Even as you progress through the tutorial and feel like you have already completed a similar task and that you can just copy and paste and tweak what needs changing, even (or especially) then try to go through the process and build each piece of the chatbot.

 First you need to sign in with your Kinvey Account to Kinvey Chat Portal.

 If you don't have a Kinvey Account yet, you can create one here.

 Creating a project

 From the Chat portal, create a new project (by pressing the big plus button), select a Blank bot template, call it Car Rental, and press Create.